- 4 hrs ago You Should Not Do These Things To Your Hair In Winters

 It goes without saying that had she been not pressurised for marriage, she would have focused on her career and made something out of it.

 Similarly, in another case, a woman called Niti ( name changed) from Koderma, India, got married after her 21st birthday.
 Like many women who dream of a beautiful relationship and partner, she too was excited about her marriage and it was a happy moment for her.
 She dreamt of beautiful moments post her marriage, but, things didn't go as planned and only after a year, she was pressurised to have kids.

 She was told by her mother and her sister-in-law, "Being a mother would complete you as a woman."
 Niti was not at all convinced as it was too early for her to become a mother and raise a child.

 Having spent 2 years of her married life, she keeps ignoring what her family members and relatives say.
 She was not against motherhood, all she wanted was to be mentally and financially prepared to welcome a kid.
 All she wanted was to work, something she loved her with all her heart.

 There was a time when it was mandatory for women to get married after reaching a certain age.
 But, it is hard for people with a patriarchal mindset to understand that women have other priorities too.
 They have their own interests and career choices and they love spending 'me-time'.
-Well, by now we all have understood that self care is not selfish.
-Getting marriage or having kids can vary from woman to woman and a society cannot give these women a specific deadline for making these choices.
+Well, by now we all have understood that self-care is not selfish.
+Getting married or having kids can vary from woman to woman and a society cannot give these women a specific deadline for making these choices.

-Recently, a campaign named 'Timelines' was created by SK-II, a skincare company, to explore the life's expectations of four women from four different countries, having a different perspective.
+Recently, a campaign named 'Timelines' was created by SK-II, a skincare company, to explore life's expectations of four women from four different countries, having a different perspective.
 The timelines of these women differ from the envisions of their grandmothers, mothers and close friends.
 The interview was taken by an American journalist and author Katie Couric.